K-Scorpio/scorpiosec/content/en/posts/THM-Creative.md

 ![Privilege escalation and root flag](/images/THM-Creative/root-flag.png)

 This was a pretty straightforward challenge, showing how one vulnerability can lead to an exploitation chain.
-The challenge also highlighted how miscommunications can be used to an attacker's advantage.
+The challenge also highlighted how misconfigurations can be used to an attacker's advantage.
 Until the next one, keep learning!